 Five years younger, Tom Overy carried on… and on… and on.
 “He started behaving strangely and unpredictably.”
 Fellow partners started to hint that it was time for him to retire, but Tom was oblivious.
-In November 1960, he suffered either a nervous breakdown or temporary mental illness, was certified under the Mental Health Act and taken to St Andrews Hospital, Northampton.
+In November 1960, he suffered either a nervous breakdown or temporary mental illness and was certified under the Mental Health Act and taken to St Andrews Hospital, Northampton.
 In his absence, the partnership deed was re-executed, removing him from the ranks of the partnership.

 On his return, Overy was distraught at this treatment, writing: “I am staggered by your attitude to me having suffered three and a half months’ great cruelty.
 I got away from Northampton expecting to receive the help of my partners.
 It is not money I want, it is merely a life that will continue my association with a firm I love and helped to found.”
-The reality, however, was that Tom Overy was no longer fit to work: “a sad end to a great career.”
-He died 13 years later, at the age of 80.
+The reality, however, was that Tom Overy was no longer fit to work: “A sad end to a great career.”
+He died 13 years later at the age of 80.

-By 1960, A&O was known as one of the top firms of solicitors.
+By 1960 A&O was known as one of the top firms of solicitors.
 In fact, the magic circle as we know it today was pretty complete: Slaughter and May, Linklaters & Paines, Freshfields and A&O were considered the big four.
 Links and Slaughters led the way for corporate work, but A&O had a good litigation practice.
-After Tom Overy’s retirement, a triumvirate of partners took over, but in reality only one of these called the shots.
+After Tom Overy’s retirement, a triumvirate of partners took over, though in reality only one of these called the shots.
 Jim Thomson was fiercely ambitious, an incredible client-winner and widely regarded as one of the finest commercial lawyers in the City.

 The 1970s: testing times

 The unexpected death of Jim Thomson in 1971 sent shockwaves through the City and caused the chairman of one bank to predict: “That will be the end of Allen & Overy.”
-Nevertheless, the firm carried on and the atmosphere softened under the new regime.
+Nevertheless, the firm carried on, and the atmosphere softened under the new regime.
 “It no longer became out of place to continue to call a colleague by his first name after he had been made a partner.”